tomlqc/about-quantum/source/stories/background/environment.rst

 Quantum channels
 ----------------

-Quantum channels, also known as quantum maps, quantum processes or quantum operations, are a mean to describe the three different kinds of evolution that may affect an open quantum system:
+Quantum channels, also known as quantum maps :cite:`Haroche2013` or quantum operations :cite:`Nielsen2010`, are a mean to describe the three different kinds of evolution that may affect an open quantum system: